What Is Cloud Computing?

 Disadvantages of Public Cloud

 • Simple environments: Most businesses have specific needs for customized services.
-Many cloud platforms provide only basic functionality with little to no customization options
+Many cloud platforms offer only basic functionality, with few customization options.

 Private Cloud

-The private cloud deployment model is a single user or customer’s dedicated environment.
-You do not share any hardware with other users because all of the hardware is yours.
+The private cloud deployment model is a dedicated environment for a single user or customer.
+You do not share any hardware with other users because it is all yours.

 Sharing your hardware is not necessary because it is a one-to-one environment for single use.
 The primary distinction between private and public cloud deployment models is how the hardware is handled.
-It’s also known as “internal cloud,” which refers to the ability to access systems and services within a company or across borders.
+It’s also known as the “internal cloud,” referring to the ability to access systems and services within a company or across borders.

 Characteristics of Private Cloud